Russians in Ukraine

-Russians are the largest ethnic minority in Ukraine.
+Russians constitute the country's largest ethnic minority in Ukraine.
 This community forms the largest single Russian community outside of Russia in the world.
-In the 2001 Ukrainian census, 8,334,100 identified as ethnic Russians (17.3% of the population of Ukraine); this is the combined figure for persons originating from outside of Ukraine and the Ukrainian-born population declaring Russian ethnicity.
+In the 2001 Ukrainian census, 8,334,100 identified themselves as ethnic Russians (17.3% of the population of Ukraine); this is the combined figure for persons originating from outside of Ukraine and the Ukrainian-born population declaring Russian ethnicity.

+Language

 Geography

 Ethnic Russians live throughout Ukraine.
-They comprise a notable fraction of the overall population in the east and south, a significant minority in the center, and a smaller minority in the west.
+They form a notable fraction of the overall population in the east and south, a significant minority in the center, and a smaller minority in the west.